kjda/ReactFlux/README.md

 USER_LOGIN_AFTER gets dispatched always after the action has either succeeded or failed.

-an action that returns a promise may look like this:
+An action that returns a promise may look like this:
 ```
 login: [userConstants.LOGIN, function(username, password){
   //API.post returns a promise
   return api.post('/user/login', {username: username, password: password});
 }],
 ```